How does ENERWA perform water quality sampling?

 What do we measure and why is it important?

 Water clarity (turbidity)

-Nitrogen, phosphorus, and sediment are the three pollutants addressed by the Bay’s “pollution diet” overseen by the EPA.
+Nitrogen, phosphorus, and sediment are the three pollutants addressed by the Chesapeake Bay’s “pollution diet” over- seen by the federal Environmental Protection Agency (EPA).
 In our measurements, total nitrogen, total phosphorus, and water clarity are the parameters that directly relate to these pollutants.
-Conductivity is another measure of undesirable solids dissolved in water, and dissolved oxygen tells us how well a waterway can support living things — fish, invertebrates, etc.
+Conductivity is another measure of undesirable solids dissolved in water, and dissolved oxygen tells us how well a waterway can support plant and animal life — underwater grasses, fish, invertebrates, etc.

 North East River Watershed

 Elk River Watershed